 - Create a safety plan together.
 Identify boundaries and behaviors that all the adults agree on, for example: children are only allowed to play in common areas, with open doors when playing in each other’s home.

 And Some Don’ts:

 - Avoid labels or diagnoses.
-Do not assume that you know why a child is behaving the way he or she is.
+Do not assume that you know why a child is behaving the way they are.